machine-learning-exchange/mlx/docs/install-mlx-on-kubeflow.md

 # Deploy MLX on an Existing Kubeflow Cluster

+This is a full blown deployment which includes all the MLX components like

+- Istio (with mutual TLS)
+- Kubeflow Pipeline
+- Tekton Pipeline
+- Datashim
+- MLX
+- KFServing for model deployment
+- Multi-User mode

-To deploy MLX on an existing Kubeflow 1.3.0 Cluster, we can simply use the kustomize plugin that comes with `kubectl` client on v1.17+.
+For above, we deploy MLX on a Kubernetes cluster which has an existing Kubeflow 1.3.0 installed.
+We can simply use the kustomize plugin that comes with `kubectl` client on v1.17+.
 Clone the [MLX](https://github.com/machine-learning-exchange/mlx) repo and run the following commands based on your Kubeflow setup.

 ```shell
 git clone https://github.com/machine-learning-exchange/mlx